andreipope/pxdocs-backup-old/content/use-px-backup/upgrade.md

     kubectl delete job pxcentral-post-install-hook --namespace <namespace>
     ```

-4. Run the `helm upgrade` command, using the `-f` flag to pass the custom `values.yaml` file you generated above:
+4. Run the `helm upgrade` command, using the `-f` flag to pass the custom `values.yaml` file you generated above and replacing `<namespace>` with your namespace:

     ```text
-    helm upgrade px-backup portworx/px-backup --namespace px-backup -f values.yaml
+    helm upgrade px-backup portworx/px-backup --namespace <namespace>  -f values.yaml
     ```

 ## Upgrade PX-Backup from an operator-based install